 How to Convert ZIP Code to Latitude and Longitude in Excel

-ZIP stands for Zone Improvement Program.
-A ZIP Code is a term used to define the United States postal code system.
-In contrast, Latitudes are horizontal lines that indicate how far north or south of the equator a location is.
-Longitudes are vertical lines that measure to the east or west of Greenwich, England’s meridian.
-Together, latitude and longitude allow cartographers, geographers, and others to pinpoint points or locations on Earth.
-Negative Latitudes and Longitude values reflect the southern and western hemispheres, respectively.
-Positive Latitudes indicate the northern hemisphere, and Positive Longitudes show the eastern hemisphere.
+A ZIP (Zone Improvement Program) Code is a term used in the United States postal code system to define a specific location.
+Latitudes are horizontal lines that indicate how far north or south of the equator a location is.
+Longitudes are vertical lines that measure how far to the east or west of Greenwich, England’s meridian, a location is.
+Together, latitude and longitude allow cartographers, geographers, and others to pinpoint locations on Earth.
+Negative Latitude and Longitude values reflect the southern and western hemispheres respectively, while positive Latitudes and Longitudes indicate the northern and eastern hemispheres respectively.

 convert zip code to latitude longitude excel

-1. Convert Zip Code to Latitude and Longitude Through Geography Data Type
+Method 1 – Convert Zip Code to Latitude and Longitude Using Geography Data Type

-Geography is a new data type accessible to Microsoft 365 customers.
-Using the Geography data type, you may access information such as population, time zone, region leaders, gas costs, and language.
-To input Geographic Data into Excel, convert the content to the Geography data type first.
-This feature allows us to Convert ZIP Codes to Latitude and Longitude in Excel.
-Follow the instructions below to complete the assignment.
+Geography is a new data type accessible to Microsoft 365 users, which enables us to Convert ZIP Codes to Latitude and Longitude as well as access information such as population, time zone, region leaders, gas costs, and language.
+To input Geographic Data into Excel, the content must be converted to the Geography data type first.

 STEPS:

-• First, select the range from B5 to B10.
+• Select the range from B5 to B10.

-• Second, navigate to the Data ribbon and then Geography.
+• Navigate to the Data ribbon and then Geography.

 Convert Zip Code to Latitude and Longitude Through Geography Data Type